 As a local business, Google’s SERPs can often work in your favor.
-Mobile users automatically see the listings of local businesses near them that Google deems most relevant or helpful to their queries, and desktop users can enjoy this convenience as well.
+Mobile users automatically see the listings of regional firms near them that Google deems most relevant or helpful to their queries, and desktop users can also enjoy this convenience.
 But with Google’s Possum update, it takes more than a listing to propel you to the top of the SERPs.
 The Possum algorithm update provides Google’s users with a more diverse and helpful list of local businesses.
-We’ve outlined everything you need to know about the update and how to make it work to your advantage.
+We’ve outlined everything you need to know about the update and how to use it to your advantage.

 Launch Date: September 1, 2016